coreshop/CoreShop/docs/docs/02_User_Documentation/03_Price_Rules/04_Quantity_Price_Rules.md

-# CoreShop Quantity Price Rules Documentation
+# Quantity Price Rules Documentation

 CoreShop Quantity Price Rules offer a dynamic way to incentivize bulk purchases in your e-commerce store with CoreShop.
 These rules enable you to apply volume-based discounts to specific products, with tiered pricing that varies based on the quantity purchased.
 This guide will help you in effectively creating and managing quantity price rules within CoreShop.